-This five-to-six year Program, depending on fellowship subspecialty, is designed for the M.D., Ph.D. or M.D. graduate with extensive research experience who is interested in a career in academic pathology and investigation.
-The program is designed to allow the trainee to complete American Board of Pathology (ABP) requirements for certification in Anatomic Pathology (AP) or Clinical Pathology (CP), while providing ample time for intensive laboratory work under the guidance of a faculty mentor.
-Each trainee accepted into the program will be guaranteed a position in the fellowship program of any of the clinical subdivisions in the Department of Pathology and will receive a minimum of $52,706 of support in addition to the standard salary and benefits provided to residents in the Categorical AP, CP and AP/CP residency training programs at The McGaw Medical Center of Northwestern University.
+This six-to-seven year Program, depending on fellowship subspecialty, is designed for the M.D.-Ph.D. or M.D. graduate with extensive research experience who is interested in a career in academic pathology and investigation.
+The program is designed to allow the trainee to complete American Board of Pathology (ABP) requirements for certification in Anatomic Pathology (AP), Clinical Pathology (CP), or both, while providing ample time for intensive laboratory work under the guidance of a faculty mentor.
+Each trainee accepted into the program will be guaranteed a position in the fellowship program of any of the clinical subdivisions in the Department of Pathology and will receive financial support for their salary, benefits and research.

 The program is designed for recent M.D. or M.D., Ph.D. graduates who meet the eligibility qualifications to receive U.S. residency training and have a strong record of research accomplishment and clear commitment to a career in academic pathology as a physician-scientist.